Who is eligible to apply?

 How and when are checks issued?

-Checks will be issued in early October to each recipient’s mailing address and made payable to the institution on the profile page.
+Checks will be issued by the end of October to each recipient’s law school’s mailing address and made payable to the institution on the profile page.

 Are scholarships taxable?